mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Amazon API Gateway handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traﬃc management, authorization and access control, monitoring, and API version management.

+### API Gateway control access

+API Gateway supports multiple mechanisms of access control using

+- AWS Identity and Access Management (IAM)
+- AWS Lambda authorizers, and
+- Amazon Cognito (user pool).

+### AWS Lambda requires an API key

+Use AWS Systems Manager Parameter Store, you can store data such as passwords, database strings, Amazon Machine Image (AMI) IDs, and license codes as parameter values.

 ### AWS Step Fuctions

 It's a serverless visual workflow service that provices state machines.